mbmc/mapbox-directions-android/README.md

 ## Sample code

-Check the [Test App](https://github.com/mapbox/mapbox-directions-android/tree/master/directions/app) for a complete demo app using this SDK.
+Check the [Test App](https://github.com/mapbox/mapbox-directions-android/tree/master/directions/app) for a complete demo app using this library.